lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 changed, as described in the `setStockcol` manual page.

-As demonstrated in @hyper and illustrated in the PCA plot above, the Golgi apparatus proteins display a dynamic pattern, noting sets of Golgi marker proteins that are distributed amongst other subcellular structures, an observation supported by microscopy.
+As demonstrated in @hyper and illustrated in the PCA plot above, the Golgi apparatus proteins (brown) display a dynamic pattern, noting sets of Golgi marker proteins that are distributed amongst other subcellular structures, an observation supported by microscopy.
 As such, we are going to reset the annotation of Golgi markers to unknown using the `fDataTounknown` function.
-It is often used to replace empty strings (“”) or missing values in the markers definition to a common definition of *unknown localisation*.
+It is often used to replace empty strings (“”) or missing values in the markers definition to a common definition of *unknown* localisation.

 `        `\